Superfrogman98/Jamils-Good-Old-Fun/README.md

 -Allow user to print schedules

--Allow entering of Customer attendence by day, and hour
+-Allow entering of Customer attendence by date, and hour

+-Allow user to generate report of customer attendence

+	-Yearly view, show a graph of attendence over a year using each months averages as plot points -Monthly view, show the attendence over a full month using each days average as plot points -Weekly view, show the view for a single week, using each days average as plot points -Hourly Averages, single day, single week, single month, year

+-Allow User to print the attendence reports